Reethika-22/Ridesharing/README.md

 git clone https://github.com/Reethika-22/Ridesharing.git

 ## Project prototype
-The rider or the passenger has to login with the perawallet and then they have to see the location for the ride and
+The rider or the passenger has to login with the perawallet and then they have to check the location for the ride and they need to book the ride.

 ## 🙋‍♀️ Author
 👩‍💻 Ratna Reethika Arasavilli